-Safecall Limited registration number 03769031, whose registered office is at Fifth Floor, 100 Wood Street, London, United Kingdom, EC2V 7EX, its affiliates and subsidiaries (the “Group”, “our”, “us” and "we") are committed to protecting and respecting your privacy.
+Safecall Limited registration number 03769031, whose registered office is at 8th Floor, 100 Bishopsgate, London, EC2N 4AG, its affiliates and subsidiaries (the “Group”, “our”, “us” and “we”) are committed to protecting and respecting your privacy.

 This policy (together with our terms and conditions, as well as any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the General Data Protection Regulation, the data controller is Safecall Limited.
+For the purpose of the UK Data Protection Act 2018 and the UK General Data Protection Regulation, the data controller is Safecall Limited.